wp-plugins/wp-sitemap-page/readme.txt

 == Changelog ==

 = 1.1.2 =
+* Filter only one kind of content using the shortcode with the attribute "only"
-* Add languages : Finnish
+* Add languages : Finnish and Hungarian
 = 1.1.1 =
 * Add languages : Deutsch, Swedish and Brazilian Portuguese = 1.1.0 =